ahouston2/CoMeT-QC-2024/README.md

 	    Original data
 	    QC’d data
 "Project name" can be any alphanumeric string.
 "Date" must be in YYYYMMDD format.
 "Label" needs to be a number or "alpha".

+QCing is performed by executing the comet_qc_2024 script at the IDL prompt.
+Four optional command line arguments are as follows:

+/all: Performs QC'ing on all files within the directory tree with a root path defined using the "dir_template" variable.

+/nodump: Peforms QC'ing but doesn't create output files.
+Useful for debugging.

+/noplot: Plots are not created.

+/skipqcd: Don't prompt the user if a file has already been QC'd.
+By default, the user is prompted.

+Execution relies on the catalog CSV file whose name is set using the "catalog" variable in comet_qc_2024.
+An example catalog is provided: comet_qc_2024.csv.
+The catalog  specifies which of the QC flags to be performed on each file.
+A complete description of each flag can be found in  CoMeT_README_2024_MITTEN-CI.pdf.
+Some flags are applied to the entire file while others can be applied to subsets defined using time windows specified in the catalog.
+The following flags can be applied to subsets of data: f1, g1, g3, p1, w1, w2, rh1, tf1, ts1, ts3

 Output data have a 28 (31) line header for CoMeTs 2, 3, alpha (1).
 Each of the 22 fields in the data for CoMeTs 2, 3, and alpha are comma deliminated and are as follows: